Home | Advice | How much does a swimming pool cost?

-The price range for getting your new fibreglass pool installed by a licensed pool builder starts at around $30,000 - $35,000 for an entry level pool and can cost up to anywhere from $70,000 plus.
+The price range for getting your new fibreglass pool installed by a pool builder starts at around $35,000 - $40,000 for a smaller pool and can cost anywhere up $70,000 for larger pools plus extras.
 I know – that’s a pretty big price range.
 The factors that influence the cost of your pool mostly come down to personal preferences, the conditions of your pool site, and the technology of the pool shell (which depends on the manufacturer), but here are a few things that will alter the cost:

 The quality of manufacturing and the end-product is pretty high these days, but naturally not all fibreglass pools are the same, so it pays to make sure you’re comparing apples with apples.
 For example there are substantial differences between a traditional fibreglass pool and a fibreglass ceramic pool.
 When looking at a pool, narrow down the main benefits it offers, identify if there are any features it has that other pools don’t have?
 What sort of operating system does it come with (e.g. traditional filtration only, enhanced circulation, or superior in-floor cleaning)?
 What warranties and guarantees are provided, is there any ongoing protection offered?